LouisSR/RST-Designer/README.md

                    ------------   To launch the interface run the file RST-Designer.m   ------------

+With this program you can:

 - Compute RST controller given a model of the system and the reference model
 - Compute RST controller with a smooth command
 - Add integrators
-- Choice of the relative and absolute damping conditions
+- Choose the relative and absolute damping conditions
-- Choice of the sampling time
+- Choose the sampling time
-- Choice of observator polynomial A0
+- Choose the observator polynomial A0
-- Choice of  auxiliary polynomial Pa
+- Choose the auxiliary polynomial Pa
 - Display several graphics: poles, step response, sensibility...
-- Comparison of the last two controllers
+- Compare the last two controllers
-- Drag cancellation
+- Cancel the drag
-- Choice of fix terms
+- Choose the fix terms

 The default parameters are:
   - No integrator